pelithne/openAPI-and-azdo/tutorial.md

 Now you can go back to the build pipeline and create a build.
 This should kick off a build process, which will in turn trigger a release process once it finishes.

 When the release pipeline starts up, you will be asked to approve the deployment by opening up the release pipeline and selecting **Approve**

+## Next steps
+The next step is to deploy an API to the API Management instance that was just created.
+The process is more or less identical to what was done in this tutorial, except that the ARM template should be a different one (the one named "petstore-swagger-import.json" to be specific).
+Feel free to try to work out how to do that on your own.

+If you need some assistance, you can continue to <a href="https://github.com/pelithne/openAPI-and-azdo/blob/master/create-API.md">this tutorial</a>, which gives detailed instructions on how to achieve this.